Welcome to today's edition of the Rush 24-7 podcast.

 It's backfired on him.

-The American people do not want to be wards of the state, and they don't want their country to be a failure, and they don't want to be uh having their president run around the world and apologize for things we've done.
+And they don't want to be having their president run around the world and apologize for things we've done.

 They don't want terrorists being given Miranda rights.

-They don't want terrorists uh being given U.S. constitutional rights the same as if they were U.S. citizens.
+They don't want terrorists being given U.S. constitutional rights the same as if they were U.S. citizens.

 They do not want what Obama is.